decoupled/redwood-core/README.md

-Note: This will eventually be donated/integrated into @redwoodjs/redwood.
+Note: This will eventually be moved to @redwoodjs/internal.

 # Overview

-- `/project`: The main API and classes (such as Project, Page, Service, Side, etc)
+- `/project.ts`: The main API and classes (such as Project, Page, Service, Side, etc)
-- `/language-server`: A [Language Server Protocol](https://microsoft.github.io/language-server-protocol/) implementation that wraps the `project` classes
+- `/language-server.ts`: A [Language Server Protocol](https://microsoft.github.io/language-server-protocol/) implementation that wraps the `project` classes
-- `/typescript-language-service-plugin`: A TypeScript language service plugin for redwood.
+- TODO: `/typescript-language-service-plugin`: A TypeScript language service plugin for redwood.

 Eventually these modules could be published as independent packages.